tarsioonofrio/FastConv_SystemVerilog/rtl/control-bus/README.md

 ### Output FSM

-**Purpose**: accept each convolution result exactly once, merge it with previously stored data when needed, and write the final window back to memory.
+**Purpose**: accept each convolution result exactly once, merge it with previously stored data when needed, and write the final window back to memory one column per cycle.
 **Key states**:
 - `IDLE_OUTPUT`: stay idle until `p_start` arrives.
 - `CONV_OUTPUT`: wait for `w_conv_result_ready` and capture the tile into `r_conv_output`.